rcoscali/my_robot_app/README.md

 ### Dumping database

-Database dumping is available through the 'keystoredb' script invocation with:
+Database dumping is available through the `keystoredb` script invocation with:
 ```bash
 MINGW64 $ npm run dumpdb
 ```
-When launched the database is dumped in a 'keystoredb.sql' file.
+When launched the database is dumped in a `keystoredb.sql` file.
 This file contains schema creation statements and records insertion for creating the exact same database.

 ```bash